sbdzdz/wild-llamas/README.md

 ## Installation (with uv)

-To install the dependencies for this project using uv:
+To install the dependencies for this project:

 1. [Install uv](https://docs.astral.sh/uv/getting-started/installation)
 2. Install dependencies: